What is THCA? Is it the most abundant molecule in cannabis sativa and hemp plants?

 THCA & brain health: THCA seems to have neuroprotective effects, like in this study, against diseases that degenerate the nervous system, such as Parkinson’s and Alzheimer’s.
 Relating to this, THCA shows to have antispasmodic effects to keep muscle spasms from occurring in diseases like epilepsy.

-In some very preliminary studies, THCA was more effective than either THC or CBD at reducing pain from inflammation.
+THCA and pain, nervous system and as antioxidant: In some very preliminary studies, THCA was more effective than either THC or CBD at reducing pain from inflammation.
 THCA has been shown to help the microcirculation and help keep the autonomic nervous system running smoothly.
 In addition, it’s a powerful antioxidant, given its acidic nature.

 However, given that medical research is still in its infancy, more studies need to be conducted in order to push the cannabinoid into revolutionary disease fighting status.
 Time will only tell.

-Why Does THCA Work So Well?
+Why Does THCA Work so Well?

-You can find more info about our endocannabinoid system here, if you’re not familiar.
+You can find more info about our endocannabinoid system here if you’re not familiar.

-How Does THCA Work With Our Endocannabinoid System?
+How Does THCA Work With our Endocannabinoid System?